-Sponsors must maintain apprenticeship records necessary to demonstrate compliance with federal equal employment opportunity standards for a period of five years from the date that the record was created or the date of the relevant personnel action, whichever is later.122 Other laws may govern the retention of other apprenticeship records.
+Sponsors must maintain apprenticeship records necessary to demonstrate compliance with federal equal employment opportunity standards for a period of five years from the date that the record was created or the date of the relevant personnel action, whichever is later.
+The Bureau also requires sponsors to maintain and produce the apprenticeship records enumerated below for a period of five years for contract dispute purposes and to ensure program quality and for conformity under Wis.
+Admin.
+Code § DWD 295 and Wis.
+Stat. § 106.
 Sponsors must coordinate with related instruction providers and apprentice employers (if separate from the sponsor) to ensure the maintenance and preservation of vital apprenticeship records not held directly by the sponsor.
 Apprenticeship records include, but may not be limited to: